 - Tide Gauge Systems can be co-located with other geodetic instruments to provide sea level measurements.

-UNAVCO designs, engineers, installs, and advises on GPS/GNSS monumentation and associated ancillary hardware and equipment for permanent stations.
+The GAGE Facility designs, engineers, installs, and advises on GNSS/GPS monumentation and associated ancillary hardware and equipment for permanent stations.

-- Monumentation Types support GNSS antennae and are chosen depending on the type of project, whether permanent, long-term, or campaign site occupations.
+- Monumentation Types support GNSS antennas and are chosen depending on the type of project, whether permanent, long-term, or campaign site occupations.